input-output-hk/iohk-ops/terraform/cardano-deployer/README.md

 # Deploying the deployer

-Idea is to first run terraform from your laptop to create a NixOS instance.
+The idea is to first run terraform from your laptop to create a NixOS instance.
 This is then fully deployed with NixOps by using `deployment.targetHost = "localhost"`.

+You can see the [`configuration.nix`](./configuration.nix) for this stage is minimal, and basically just enough to get the deployer running.

-The Terraform state is stored in S3 under a workspace.
+The Terraform state is stored in S3 under a *workspace*.
 There are two deployers.
 Use either `testnet` or `mainnet` as the workspace.